 Find the “DHCP Enabled” text and if NO you have a static IP address and if YES you have a dynamic IP address.

 With a Mac computer:

 Under system preferences, select Network and then “Advanced”, then go to TCP/IP.
 Under “Configure IPv4” if you see MANUALLY you have a static IP address and if you see USING DHCP you have a dynamic IP address.

-To summarize, if you don’t really rely on a constant IP address, you would have the advantage of using a dynamic IP address.
-However, if you have a business with a website or internet service and is best not to have any interruptions, then a static IP address would be an advantage.
+To summarize, if you don’t really rely on a constant IP address, you can have the advantages of using a dynamic IP address.
+However, if you have a business with a website or Internet service and it's best not to have any interruptions, then a static IP address would be the best choice.